nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

     {{/callout}}

-*   **Relative paths**: Each time you need to use a path expression (whether it is as a direct parameter of an operation, such as move, or in a an NXQL query, for STARTSWITH operator, you can leverage relative path capability:
+*   **Relative paths**: Each time you need to use a path expression (whether it is as a direct parameter of an operation, such as move, or in a NXQL query, for STARTSWITH operator, you can leverage relative path capability:

-    *   "." will be replaced by path of input document;
+    *   "." will be replaced with the path of the input document;
-    *   ".." will be replaced by path of parent of input document.
+    *   ".." will be replaced with the path of the parent of the input document.

 *   **CurrentDate**: The `CurrentDate` object provides various utility methods to handle dates (current date, date in one month, format a date, etc.), see "Date Wrapper" below.

 *   **CurrentUser**: The `CurrentUser` object provides various utility methods returning information about the current user (login, first/last name, mail, etc.), see "User Wrapper" below.

 *   **Event**: In the context of an Automation Chain called from an Event Handler, the `Event` object can be used to access some of the event's properties.
-For instance **`@{Event.getName()}`** will return the event name.
+For instance, **`@{Event.getName()}`** returns the name of event ("aboutToCreated", "beforeDocumentModification", etc.)

-*   **Fn**: The `Fn` object provides several utilities to access miscellaneous information (see below): Get the label of a vocabulary given its ID, get all the emails of a group of users, get a sequence number, etc.
+*   **Fn**: The `Fn` object provides several utilities to access miscellaneous information (see below): Get the label of a vocabulary given its ID, get all the mails of a group of users, get a sequence number, etc.

 *   Other objects are available, less often used:

-    *   `Env` allows for getting the value of a configuraiton parameter (see below)
+    *   `Env` allows for getting the value of a configuration parameter (see below)
     *   `WorkflowVariables` and `NodeVariables` allow for retrieving the values of your variables in the context of a workflow
     *   `Context` is maintained for compatibility reason.
 All its objects are available in other objects, or can be accessed an easier way.
 For example, to get the value of a Context variable, you can write `@{Context["the_variable"]}`, but `@{the_variable}` looks more readable.
 The same would go for